MatteoGiacomo/accordion_vuejs/README.md

 # accordion_vuejs
-example of accordion in Vue.js
+example of an accordion component in Vue.js